 Figure 6.6.1-2: Protocol stack for ProSe 5G UE-to-Network Relay

 Hop-by-hop security is supported in the PC5 link and Uu link.
-If there are requirements beyond hop-by-hop security for protection of Remote UE's traffic, security over IP layer needs to be applied.
+If there are requirements beyond hop-by-hop security for protection of Remote UE's traffic, security over PDU layer needs to be applied.

 Further security details (integrity and privacy protection for remote UE-Nw communication) will be specified in SA WG3.